 Many factors determine how much organic waste that is produced in society or how much residues that are generated in agriculture and forestry - and also how much of this that can be extracted.

 First of all, the future volumes of post-consumer organic waste as well as residues in agriculture and forestry production are determined by the future demand for agriculture and forestry products.
 Assumptions about population growth, economic development, dietary changes and consumption patterns in general thus influence the outcome in studies that quantify the future potential of residues.
-The way studies characterize materials management strategies (including recycling and cascading use of materials) is also important since it influences how the demand for different types of products translates into demand for basic food commodities and industrial roundwood.
+The way studies characterise materials management strategies (including recycling and cascading use of materials) is also important since it influences how the demand for different types of products translates into demand for basic food commodities and industrial roundwood.

 Organic waste is a heterogeneous category that can include, e.g., organic waste from households and restaurants, and discarded wood products such as paper and demolition wood.
 The availability depends on many factors including consumption patterns, competing uses and implementation of collection systems.
-Studies use similar approaches to quantification as when assessing primary residue volumes in agriculture and forestry, i.e., production or consumption data are combined with factors that reflect the amount of organic waste that is produced per unit of product output.
+Studies use similar approaches for quantification as when assessing primary residue volumes in agriculture and forestry, i.e., production or consumption data are combined with factors that reflect the amount of organic waste that is produced per unit of product output.
 More rough estimates may simply combine information about per capita production of organic waste with population projections.
-As there is no global set of agreed definitions of
+As there is no global set of agreed definitions of different organic waste and residue categories available, it is important to make sure that double counting is avoided if assessments of residue and waste flows are made based on combining results from studies that themselves focus on only one or a few waste streams.
+Different studies might also be more or less incompatible in the sense that the quantifications are made based on diverging assumptions about population growth, economic development, consumption patterns and character of production systems.
+This is a challenge also when other biomass categories are studied.5